Kamala Harris introduces resolution condemning ‘Chinese Virus’ as racist

 People also should not refer to the resulting illness as “Kung Flu,” Senate Resolution 580 states.

-The bill, whose co-sponsors also include Democratic Sens.
-Elizabeth Warren of Massachusetts and Mazie Hirono of Hawaii, says public officials should denounce such rhetoric in any form.
+The resolution — with co-sponsors including Democratic Sens.
+Elizabeth Warren of Massachusetts and Mazie Hirono of Hawaii — says public officials should denounce such rhetoric in any form.

 “It also calls on law enforcement officials to investigate, document, and prosecute the perpetrators of hate crimes against Asian Americans,” the Free Beacon wrote.